RarelyCharlie/rarelycharlie.github.io/_howto/diary.md

 [Listener Mentors](https://www.7cups.com/listener/listenerMentors.php)

 You can also e-mail [forum@7cups.com](mailto:forum@7cups.com) if things go badly wrong.
-Send the e-mail from the address that you used to log in to 7 Cups, and provide full details inclusing a link.
+Send the e-mail from the address that you used to log in to 7 Cups, and provide full details including a link.

 ### Who can see your diary